FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Description: The total cycle number

 ### Ferrocene_reference

 - __ox_potential_E_pc_ferrocene__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: Potential at the maximum of the cathodic peak (reduction) of the ferrocene reference
 - __red_potential_E_pa_ferrocene__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: The current at the maximum of the anodic peak (oxidation) of the ferrocene reference
 - __halfe_wave_potential_ferrocene__
-  - Type: Potential_units
+  - Type: PotentialUnits
   - Description: The half-wave potential of the ferrocene measurement

-### Electrode_setup
+### ElectrodeSetup

 - __working_electrode__
   - Type: string
   - Description: Name of the used working electrode